stig/www.brautaset.org/about.md

 layout: page
 ---

-I'm Stig Brautaset, a software person on the internet.
-I am Norwegian but consider myself Brit*ish*, having lived in England most of my adult life.
-I moved to London for university in 2000.
-It took me over a decade to realise & admit to myself that I didn't actually enjoy living in London; and I've now moved to Berwick-upon-Tweed in the English countryside, near the Scottish border.
+I am a Brit*ish* Norwegian, currently living near Berwick-upon-Tweed in the English countryside.

-I love playing with different languages.
+I have worked in software development since 2003.
 Over the years have toyed with C, Prolog, Perl, Objective-C, Java, Scala & Clojure.
 Employers have paid me to write HTML, PHP, Perl, C, JavaScript, Java, Objective-C, Scala and English.

 I have profiles on many places across the web, in various states of lacking attention, including these: